 ATSC Board Members Elected

-Former ATSC Chairman John Godfrey of Samsung, whose earlier board term expired a year ago, was elected to serve on the board again.
-Current board members Mark Eyer of Sony and John Taylor of LG Electronics USA were elected to serve second terms on the ATSC Board of Directors.
+James Kutzner of PBS; was re-elected to serve a second term.
+He will also continue to chair Technology Group 3 (TG3) on the development of ATSC 3.0.

-Other current directors whose terms continue in 2014 are: Kevin Gage, NAB; Ira Goldstone, Univision; James Kutzner, PBS; Richard Friedel, Fox; Brian Markwalter, CEA; Sam Matheny, WRAL/Capitol Broadcasting; Glenn Reitmeier, NBC Universal; Andy Scott, NCTA; Bob Seidel, CBS; Dave Siegler, Cox Media Group; and Peter Symes, SMPTE.
+Other current directors whose terms continue in 2013 include Lynn Claudy of the NAB; Mark Eyer of Sony; Brett Jenkins, of LIN Media; Brian Markwalter of the CEA; Andy Scott of the NCTA; Bob Seidel of CBS; Dave Siegler of Cox Media Group; Peter Symes of SMPTE; John Taylor from LG Electronics; and Yiyan Wu of CRC, representing IEEE.

-The ATSC thanks board members whose terms expire at the end of 2013: Brett Jenkins, LIN Media, and Yiyan Wu, CRC (representing IEEE).
-Former ATSC Chairman Wayne Luplow of Zenith returns to the board for 2014, succeeding Wu as the IEEE’s appointed representative.
+The ATSC thanks retiring board members whose terms expire at the end of 2012: Current Chairman John Godfrey of Samsung; Jay Adrick of Harris Broadcast; Tony Caruso of CBC, Craig Todd of Dolby Laboratories; and Wayne Luplow of Zenith representing IEEE.

-Godfrey is vice president of Communications Policy and Regulatory Affairs for Samsung Electronics America.
-An active ATSC participant for years, Godfrey served on the Board of Directors from 2007-2012 and as Chairman in 2011-2012.
-He is also active in the Consumer Electronics Association as a member of the Board of Industry Leaders, and past chairman of the CEA Division Executive Board, Video Division Board and Government Affairs Council.
+Ira Goldstone, vice president of Engineering for Univision Television group, is a long-time participant in the ATSC and industry digital TV efforts, including previously serving on the board.
+Goldstone is the 2004 recipient of the National Association of Broadcasters Engineering Lifetime Achievement, recipient of the Tribune Broadcasting Co.’s Onward and Upward award for leadership and implementation of HDTV to the Tribune family of television stations; he also received the 2001 Broadcast & Cable magazine “Technology Leadership Award” for outstanding contributions to TV technology.
+He is a Fellow of the Society of Motion Picture and Television Engineers and continues to serve on numerous technology-related boards and committees including the NAB Television Engineering Committee, OMVC Technology Advisory Group, and STE.
+He has also served in various capacities as advisor to Emerson College, including serving on board of overseers, supporting the College in development of new facilities and curriculum for students.

+Richard Friedel oversees Fox Networks Engineering & Operations, the News Corp. unit responsible for engineering, operations and technology supporting Fox’s national and regional television businesses.
+He manages the Fox Network Center in Los Angeles, which provides facilities and technical services for Fox Broadcasting Co., Fox Sports, Fox Cable Networks Group, Fox International Channels including MundoFox and the Twentieth Television syndication division.
+In addition, Friedel is in charge of the Fox Network Center-Houston, home of Fox Sports’ regional networks, as well as providing technical support for their regional production centers.
+Prior to Fox NE&O, Friedel was a member of the team that launched Fox News Channel.
+Before joining Fox, he served in various positions at Capital Cities/ABC, NBC News and several television stations.
+A graduate of Drexel University in Philadelphia, Friedel is a fellow of the SMPTE and a member of AES, SBE and SCTE.
+He serves as President of the Video Services Forum, is a member of the IEEE BTS Adcom and is the Fox representative on the North American Broadcasters Association board.
+Friedel contributes to the ATSC S6, S6-3 and S6-4 working groups.

 The latest product and technology information